May 25, 2017 Musicology, Opinion 4 Comments

 4. Consider, with your attorney, how damages might work.

 You might be itching to go get them.
-I understand; we’re angry.
+I understand; we’re very angry over here.
 We’re gonna sue them into oblivion!
 But you have an attorney for good reasons.
 Be thoughtful.

 5. Find a musicologist.